scan-to/scantokit-android/README.md

 ##### Miscellaneous
 ###### Theme
-AIQ SDK has it's own theme.
+Scanto SDK has it's own theme.
 So if your application also has custom theme, then you need to add
 ```
 tools:replace="android:theme"
 ```